SoSly/minecraft/README.md

 - [Botania](https://www.curseforge.com/minecraft/mc-mods/botania) is a form of natural technology, drawing power from the flowers.
 - [Embers Rekindled](https://www.curseforge.com/minecraft/mc-mods/embers-rekindled) rewards you for delving deeply and greedily, as the dwarves.
     - [Mystical Mechanics](https://www.curseforge.com/minecraft/mc-mods/mysticalmechanics) adds more gears and axles and redstone controls to Ember.

+### User Interface
+Changes to the way the game overlay and interface works.

+- [AppleSkin](https://www.curseforge.com/minecraft/mc-mods/appleskin) improves the visualization of saturation and exhaustion.
+- [The One Probe](https://www.curseforge.com/minecraft/mc-mods/the-one-probe) provides information about what you're looking at.
+    - [TOP Addons](https://www.curseforge.com/minecraft/mc-mods/top-addons) adds TOP integration for several other mods.

 ### World Generation
 Providing for a more beautiful world.